microsoftgraph/msgraph-sample-ios-objectivec/Demos/02-create-app/README.md

         ![Screenshot of adding a text field to the login view](../../Images/xcode-createux-05.png)

+    1. Add a signin button to the view:
         1. Select and drag the **Button** onto the storyboard design surface.
         1. In the **Utilities** panel, select the **Attributes** inspector.
         1. Set the button's text to **Signin to Microsoft**.
         1. With the button selected in the storyboard, in **Utilities** panel, select the **Connections** inspector.